Dashboard Phase 3 Module 1: B2C vs B2B

 2. Why might B2B sales be a good fit for someone who needs income stability?

-3. What is the best approach to choosing between B2B, B2C, and 1099 paths?
+3. What is the best approach to choosing between the W2, 1099, and Social Selling B2B paths?

 4. Which statement about switching paths is TRUE?